-Mary Jo Andrews practices in the areas of real estate, land use and municipal law, representing clients not only in a wide range of conveyancing and leasing transactions, but also in public/private urban redevelopment projects.
+Mary Jo Andrews practices in the areas of real estate, land use and municipal law, representing clients in a wide range of conveyancing and leasing transactions as well as in public/private urban redevelopment projects.
 On zoning matters, she represents private schools, hospitals and similar institutions with development projects on their campuses.
-Mary Jo also has experience with the real estate aspects of the Department of Energy and Environmental Protection’s Environmental Land Use Restrictions.
+Mary Jo also has experience with the real estate aspects of the Department of Energy and Environmental Protection’s Environmental Land Use Restrictions (ELUR).

 Mary Jo served as a law clerk to the Honorable Ernest C. Torres, U.S. District Court, District of Rhode Island.
 Prior to law school, she was a speechwriter and manager of corporate communications services at Textron Inc. She was also a program specialist for the National Endowment for the Humanities and a staff associate for the U.S. Conference of Mayors.